agconti/cookiecutter-django-rest/{{cookiecutter.github_repository_name}}/README.md

 # Continuous Deployment

-Deployment automated via Travis.
+Deployment is automated via Travis.
 When builds pass on the master or qa branch, Travis will deploy that branch to Heroku.
 Enable this by:

 Creating the production sever: